St Joseph's Narrabeen Band Program

 Instrument purchase

-Dependant on instrument and whether new or 2nd hand
+Cost is dependant on the instrument and whether new or pre-owned.

 The following is general advice in respect of purchasing an instrument: